Developer(s) – Team Ico (SCE Japan Studios)

 Graphics – 7/10

 Whilst the setting of the game is fairly well designed, and there are a few standout individual areas such as the windmill and the graveyard, the game’s visuals seemed a little repetitious to me after a while.
 But what I do have to respect this game for in terms of graphical presentation is the fact that it has gone on to inspire not only other game developers such as Phil Fish and Vander Caballero but also film directors, such as Pan’s Labyrinth director, Guillermo del Toro.
-This game has also gone on to inspire the creation of such games as Twilight Princess and one of my personal favorites; Prince of Persia: The Sands of Time, which I personally respect it for.
+This game has also gone on to inspire the creation of such games as Twilight Princess and one of my personal favorites; Prince of Persia: The Sands of Time, which I personally respect the game for.

 Gameplay – 6/10

 Controls – 9/10

 As I pointed out before, the hit detection can be irritatingly inaccurate at times, and camera angles can seem somewhat awkward whilst climbing or traversing along with buildings.
 But apart from that, there are thankfully no other problems to address.

 Lifespan – 3/10

 At best, Ico can only be made to last roughly 4 to 5 hours, which is unacceptable, as many side quests could easily have been added to make it last considerably longer; even despite its level linearity.
 Its lack of additional content seems extremely unsavory; especially as this was made in a time when 3D platforming had just about been perfected, and that there were more games released at the time with much more substance to them.
 So by that logic, Ueda was always going to have a hard time competing with the likes of Jak & Daxter, as in Ico, there simply isn’t enough to do.

 Storyline – 9/10